LearnWeb3DAO/ICO/README.md

   ```

-- Now we would install `dotenv` package to be able to import the env file and use it in our config.
-Open up a terminal pointing at`hardhat-tutorial` directory and execute this command
+- Now we will install the `dotenv` package to be able to import the env file and use it in our config.
+Open up a terminal pointing to the `hardhat-tutorial` directory and execute this command:

   ```bash
   npm install dotenv
   ```

-- Now create a `.env` file in the `hardhat-tutorial` folder and add the following lines, use the instructions in the comments to get your Alchemy API Key URL and RINKEBY Private Key.
-Make sure that the account from which you get your rinkeby private key is funded with Rinkeby Ether.
+- Create a `.env` file in the `hardhat-tutorial` folder and add the following lines.
+Use the instructions in the comments to get your Alchemy API Key URL and RINKEBY Private Key.
+Make sure that the account from which you get your Rinkeby private key is funded with Rinkeby Ether.

   ```bash